-The Brain Injury Alliance of Colorado (BIAC) envisions our state to be one in which all survivors can thrive, including those that have been or are currently involved in the criminal justice system.
-Research shows that incarcerated individuals are 7 times more likely to have experienced a brain injury than the general population.
+The Brain Injury Alliance of Colorado (BIAC) envisions our state to be one in which all survivors can thrive, including those that have been or are currently involved in the legal system.
+Research shows that individuals who have been incarcerated are 7 times more likely to have experienced a brain injury than the general population.

 Prevalence of Brain Injury